DawievLill/CompEconFoundations/README.md

 Started with the session on the cake eating problem with discretized choice (Lecture 32)

 - Learned about the Julia implementation of `np.newaxis`.
 In the creation of the consumption matrix, only had to broadcast on the transpose of the matrix.
 Much easier than the previous way that I tried to do this in Lecture 30.
+- Basic structure of Lecture 32 laid out.
+TODO: Complete Lecture 32.
+- Started with Lecture 35, skipped Lecture 33 and 34 for now.
+However, will come back to these.